Antonio Rudiger joined Chelsea from Italian side Roma on 9 July 2017. He signed a five-year contract.

 Rudiger scored his first Chelsea goal in a Carabao Cup win over Everton in October 2017 and his first in the Premier League was the only goal of the game when Swansea were defeated at Stamford Bridge the following month (above).
 Another headed goal followed in a big win over Stoke in the last game of 2017, but the German did have the misfortune of being involved in two deflections that majorly contributed to Arsenal knocking us out of the Carabao Cup at the semi-final stage.

 He had better luck in the FA Cup, which ended with a win at Wembley and Rudiger being named the man of the match for a solid showing on the left of the back three.
 It was a position he made his own for the closing months of a good first campaign at Chelsea.

-Rudiger began the current campaign at the heart of the back four alongside David Luiz and scored his first goal of the season against Manchester United, the defender powering home the opening goal in a 2-2 draw.
+Rudiger played the majority of the campaign in the heart of a back four alongside David Luiz.
+He was a standout performer under Maurizio Sarri until a serious knee injury sustained in April brought his season to a premature close.
+He scored his only goal of the season against Manchester United, powering home the opening goal in a 2-2 draw.

 In November 2017 he played for Germany at Wembley against England in a friendly international which finished goalless.

 He was named in the 2018 Germany World Cup squad and started one game, their 2-1 win over Sweden, as the holders suffered a disappointing group-stage exit from the competition.

 - 12 APPEARANCES